-Seawalls are structures located parallel to shorelines that are built to protect the land behind them from storm surge and wave action.
-Seawalls are made of concrete, masonry, or sheet pile and typically are placed between the transition from beach to mainland.
-Heights of seawalls vary depending on the height of storm surge they protect for.
+Seawalls are structures located parallel to shorelines that are built to protect the land behind them from storm surges and wave action.
+Seawalls are made of concrete, masonry, or sheet pile and typically are placed between the transition from the beach to the mainland.
+The heights of seawalls vary depending on the height of storm surge they protect for.
 Seawalls typically at least reach the height of the mainland elevation and add a few feet of freeboard above the mainland elevation to protect against waves overtopping.
-These structures vary in length and the amount of properties that they protect; individuals can build a seawall to protect their property or cities can build a seawall that stretches across miles of properties such as the ones in Virginia Beach, Stamford, and Galveston.
+These structures vary in length and the number of properties that they protect; individuals can build a seawall to protect their property or cities can build a seawall that stretches across miles of properties such as the ones in Virginia Beach, Stamford, and Galveston.

 Galveston Seawall - Galveston, Texas

 As with levees, it is also important to understand the risks associated with seawalls.
 Seawalls do not provide total protection from flood risk.
-They can be overtopped, breached, or suffer other issues such as seepage if they are not upkept properly.
-Cracks can develop over time that leads to water seeping which then erodes the land around the seawall and eventually leads to seawall failure.
-Seepage and erosion cause instability of the seawall and during a large storm the seawall can collapse causing flooding.
+They can be overtopped, breached, or suffer other issues such as seepage if they are not kept properly.
+Cracks can develop over time which leads to water seeping which then erodes the land around the seawall and eventually leads to seawall failure.
+Seepage and erosion cause instability of the seawall and during a large storm, the seawall can collapse causing flooding.

 Tide gates operate to prevent backflow during high tides.
 Tide gates are typically placed in areas where streams and other riverine waterways meet the ocean.
 The most common way a tide gate operates is that it is installed on the downstream end of a culvert.
 The tide gate then opens or closes due to water level differences between the upstream and downstream ends of the culvert.
 Since they only open one way, the tide gate opens for downstream flow and closes for tidal flow thus preventing backflow during high tides.